 - Fanwort (Cabomba caroliniana) = like a miniature water lily with floating leaves, but much of the foliage of this floating pond plant is underwater and very feathery and dense, provides habitat for many small insects and baby fish.

 - Azolla or water ferns (Azolla sp.) = like miniature floating ferns, usually less than inch across, great food for ducks, can be skimmed off pond and fed to chickens.
 Be mindful that this plant can be invasive in some areas.

 - Duckweed (Spirodela sp.) = tiny plants that look like single leaves with rootlets below, food for ducks, can be skimmed and fed to chickens, forms green mat.
 This plant can be invasive in some areas.

 Whether you have a tiny backyard pond or a large farm pond, floating pond plants can bring many benefits to your water body.
 They will add aesthetic value, improve wildlife habitat and can even provide food for you and your family.

-For more general information on pond plants, check out: Plants for Ponds Article.
+For additional information on pond plants, read our Plants for Ponds Article.

 Water Garden Planting from BBC